abdullahalmasudpersonal/Sports-Items-Managemment-Client/README.md

 * Add a new sports item to the inventory.
 (Only SuerAdmin & BranchManager create)
 * Delete existing sports items from the inventory.
 (Only SuerAdmin & BranchManager create)
-* Update sports item details.
+* Update sports item details.(Only SuerAdmin & BranchManager create)

 # User Registration only create role admin